karanchopra1996/Fetch-a-Friend/README.md

 This is a frontend project built with React.js, Next.js, TypeScript, and Tailwind CSS.
 It connects to a provided backend API to fetch and display data.

+The main "Search Dogs" page of the Fetch A Friend web application, at the top, there’s a dropdown to select a dog breed and another dropdown to set the sort order.
+Users can view how many favorites they have saved, generate a random match (“Generate Match”), or log out via the red “Logout” button.
+Below that, the interface displays a grid of dog cards.
+Each card shows a dog’s name, breed, age, zip code, and location.
+There’s also a green “Add Favorite” button for saving a particular dog to the user’s favorite list.
+This layout provides a user-friendly way to filter, sort, and favorite dogs for prospective adoption or matching.

 ## Live Demo

 [View Live Demo](https://fetch-a-friend-one.vercel.app/)